palette-software/insight-server/README.md

 ### Agent auto-update

-Palette Insight Agents are capable of updating themself when a new version of their installer is added to the Palette Insight Server.
+[Palette Insight Agents](https://github.com/palette-software/PaletteInsightAgent) are capable of updating themselves when a new version of their installer is added to the Palette Insight Server.
 This is managed through this endpoint

 | Param    | Value           |
 |----------|-----------------|